GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 ### Is lazy-loading for iframes also supported in Chrome?

 `<iframe loading=lazy>` was recently standardized and is already implemented in Chromium.
 This allows you to lazy-load iframes using the `loading` attribute.
-A dedicated article about iframe lazy-loading will be published on web.dev shortly.
+See [this dedicated article about iframe lazy-loading](https://web.dev/iframe-lazy-loading/) for more information.

 The `loading` attribute affects iframes differently than images, depending on whether the iframe is hidden.
 (Hidden iframes are often used for analytics or communication purposes.)
 Chrome uses the